xyflow/web/README.md

 The apps directory contains projects that run on the backend or applications we might want to run during development:

-- `apps/svelte-examples` is a SvelteKit app that contains all the examples we use throughout our Svelte docs.
-We like to use [sandpack](https://sandpack.codesandbox.io) for our React examples but it doesn't support Svelte yet, so we built our own example viewer!
-- `apps/xy-styleguide` is a a [Storybook](https://storybook.js.org/) app that
-  tries to document and demo all the components in our `packages/xy-ui` package.
+- `apps/example-apps` contains all of our examples and tutorials for ReactFlow and SvelteFlow.
+- `apps/ui-components` houses all of the components for [React Flow Components](https://reactflow.dev/components).

 ### packages/